darzouras/darzouras-gridsome-site/content/posts/now-brought-to-you-by-gridsome.md

 ---
 title: Now brought to you by Gridsome
 date: 2020-05-23T16:33:44.199Z
-summary: The team at work is reevaluating our stack and we're leaning toward something Vue based, spending Memorial Day weekend rebuilding this website in Gridsome
+summary: Spending Memorial Day weekend rebuilding this website in Gridsome
 tags:
   - jamstack